BGMP/BGMP/README.md

   <summary>Minecraft</summary>
   <div>
-    I used to work on Minecraft plugins a couple of years ago, and was around to maintain some repositories and keep them up on my Maven repository.
-I'm planning on reviving some of my work soon, and probably factor out some things into standalone repositories.
+    I used to work on Minecraft plugins a couple of years ago, and was around to maintain some repositories and keep them up on my Maven repo.
+I'm planning on reviving some of my work soon, and probably factor out some things into standalone projects.
 Stick around if you feel like!
   </div>